Skip to content

 GT7 returns to the series’ roots, bringing back used car dealerships and tuning while introducing the somewhat esoteric GT Café.
 Admittedly, it can feel like a glorified tutorial at times, with quest-style missions requiring you to collect specific cars, and it’s shorter than previous Gran Turismo campaigns.

-It may not reach the same heights as the first four genre-defining games in the series, but if you’re remotely interested in cars and own a PS5, then Gran Turismo 7 is essential.
+It may not reach the same heights as the first four genre-defining games in the series, but if you’re remotely interested in cars and own a PS5, Gran Turismo 7 is essential.

 Do you agree with our top 10 best PS5 racing games list?
 Let us know in the comments below.